 Your shopping cart is empty.

-ABOUT my ORIGINALS
+TOP QUESTIONS ABOUT MY ORIGINALS

 Q: How long do your original pieces take to create?

 They take anywhere from 3 weeks to 3 months.
 One took a year and a half.
 If you're thinking, that is a long time, you're right.
 Even by artist standards.

 - Foraging and sourcing: Since my main art material isn't one I can buy at a store, finding unique materials takes time.
 But it also makes each piece more unique.

 - Individualized prep-work: A part of my practice is preparing the organic material.
 And each one had different needs for drying, stabilizing, and finishing.
 Some pieces require special equipment and outside resources.
 For my art, it's all about the nature being featured.
 I won't skip a stunning piece of nature that on the surface seems too hard to prepare.
 On the other side of that is discovery and that fuels me and this art.